jtcovey/soccer_master/README.md

 which can be executed from the command line with the command `./soccer_master`

-- For Windows, it will generate a `soccer_master.exe` file which can then be executed with the command `soccer_master.exe`.
+- For Windows, it will generate a `soccer_master.exe` file which can be executed with the command `soccer_master.exe`.

 In either environment the two main modes of operation are to either pipe results into application like so:
 - `cat .\prompt\sample-input.txt | ./soccer_master`